xskaliber/eft/README.md

 ## 🎯 Overview

-MEFT is a **production-ready, enterprise file transfer platform** designed to provide AWS Transfer Family-comparable capabilities at a fraction of the cost.
+Xskaliber EFT is a **production-ready, enterprise file transfer platform** designed to provide AWS Transfer Family-comparable capabilities at a fraction of the cost.
 Perfect for enterprises requiring secure B2B file transfers with complete infrastructure control.

 ### Why Choose Xskaliber EFT?